 Ministerial Deduction (Half-tuition per year)

-Awarded to unmarried, legally dependent children, under the age of 25, of a licensed and ordained elder of the United Methodist Church who is currently under active appointment by the annual conference.
+The Ministerial Deduction guarantees eligible students will receive a total of ONU scholarships, grants and awards at least equal to half tuition.
+Students that qualify are unmarried, legally dependent children, under the age of 25, of a licensed and ordained elder of the United Methodist Church who is currently under active appointment by the annual conference.
 This tuition reduction also applies to children of retired and deceased ministers.
 A separate application listing specific criteria is required.
-Financial need is not a factor.
-This award will be coordinated with all other University financial aid.
-Academic scholarships may be adjusted.
+Financial need is not a factor

 Math and Engineering Education Scholarships ($20,000 per year)